 Are we a good fit to travel together?

-My first trip abroad was solo in 1992 at the age of 27.
+My first trip abroad was a solo adventure in 1992, at the age of 27.

 Let’s make sure we’re a good fit.